-First of its kind, this volume is a definitive collection of Tagore’s Śāntiniketan Essays translated into English which contain a substantial amount of scholarly material on them.
+As the first of its kind, this volume is a definitive collection of Tagore’s Śāntiniketan essays translated into English which contains a substantial amount of scholarly material on them.
 The essays look at Tagore’s ideas of universality, his socio-cultural location along with the development of his thought, his ref lections on Buddhism, Vaiṣṇavism, Bāul philosophy, the Bhagavadgītā and to a great extent the Upanishads and their contemporary relevance.
-It also connects Sri Ramakrishna’s concepts of vijñāna and bhāvamukha with Tagore’s thought, an original contribution, through the study of these essays.
+It also connects Sri Ramakrishna’s concepts of vijnāna and bhāvamukha with Tagore’s thought, an original contribution, through the study of these essays.
 A nuanced exploration into translation theory and praxis, it fills a lacuna in Tagore Studies by bringing to the fore profound religious, spiritual and philosophical knowledge in Tagore’s own voice.

 This volume will be useful for scholars and researchers of Translation Studies, Tagore Studies, Language and Literature, Cultural Studies and readers interested in Tagore’s philosophical ideas.

 Transliteration of Sanskrit, Bengali and Pali Alphabets.
 PART I: Introduction PART II: Translation of Selected 50 Essays.
 Glossary .
 Works Cited.
 Further Reading